 How to Do a California Short Sale

-Answer: Doing a California short sale is very similar to the way short sales are handled in other states with a few exceptions.
-These are very big exceptions, special to California.
+A California short sale is very similar to the way short sales are handled in other states with a few exceptions.
+These are huge exceptions, special to California.
 A California short sale restricts how much money a seller can be forced to pay as a condition of approval and carries an exemption from state income taxes under certain circumstances.

 First Steps in a California Short Sale

-- Do you have a financial hardship?
 If so, you will need to write a hardship letter.
 If you do not have a financial hardship, then you better hope your lender is Bank of America and that you will qualify for a Cooperative Short Sale or the HIN Incentive.
-Most lenders in California want to see a seller can document a financial hardship.
+Most lenders in California want to see a seller can document financial hardship.
 An exception is often made with Fannie Mae if a seller is delinquent a certain number of days, coupled with a low FICO score.

-- Is your loan a government loan?
-Government loans include loans which are owned by a government sponsored entity (GSE) such as Fannie Mae or Freddie Mac.
+Government loans include loans that are owned by a government-sponsored entity (GSE) such as Fannie Mae or Freddie Mac.
 The rules are different for a GSE loan.
 If your loan is FHA or VA, these types of loans take longer to process and are approved in a two-step process.

 Get a Release of Liability for a California Short Sale

 There are drawbacks and positive aspects to the passing in July 2011 of California SB 458.
 In some ways, the restrictions have made some second lenders more reluctant to approve a short sale.
 However, on the plus side, the law prevents a bank from demanding that a seller make a contribution as a condition of short sale approval.

 SB 458 amends California Civil Code 580 by adding paragraph e.
 California Civil Code 580e says a bank must release a seller from personal liability if the bank approves a short sale.
 It doesn't matter if the:

 - Home is a personal residence or a rental